open/close all folders

-- Hayate the Combat Butler: Airing on an early timeslot a lot of the action and risque shots had a guy holding up a sign saying "Can not show" all Shout Outs were done this way as well YMMV on if their removal ruined the joke or not.
+- Hayate the Combat Butler: Because of airing on an early timeslot, a lot of the action and risque shots had a guy holding up a sign saying "Can not show", and all shout outs were done this way as well.

 - Onii Chan No Koto Nanka Zenzen Suki Janain Dakara Ne: In the same situation as Rosario + Vampire censors are completely arbitrary.

 - The DVD release seems to show most of the arbitrary ones were actually hiding cameltoe.
 Still doesn't justify censoring feet...

 - And the manga as well was uncensored in its tankobon release.

 - An example caused by Too Soon instead of raciness: Puella Magi Madoka Magica had its 11th episode censored to remove references to rocks falling and hurting people as well as evacuation scenes in response to the 2011 Tohoku Earthquake.
 The 10th episode, which aired just 12 hours before the earthquake, already gave a taste of what would happen.
 This is even after an embargo for 6 weeks.
 Internet broadcasts have included these scenes and they will most likely be on the DVDs.

 - Rosario + Vampire: The censors are completely arbitrary, as some scenes get censored and other more racy scenes are not.

 - Early in the manga for Season 2, there is a scene where Kurumu has to distract Tsukune, who has been possessed by a minor villain.
 She does this by opening her shirt and showing Tsukune her breasts.
 In the original Japanese manga, they are completely uncensored with no Barbie Doll Anatomy.
 However, in the translated official U.S. release, she is wearing a lacy bra.